MdJawad/Getting-and-Cleaning-Data--Peer-Assesment/Codebook.md

 2.  int.features are the list of features extracted from the features.txt file that are the mean and standard deviation measurements.

-3. Final dataset contains the average of each actvity for each subject.
+3. DF2 is the result of applying the mean function to calculate the column mean for each subject, based on the activtiy.

+4. The DF2 data frame is written to the FinalDataSet.txt file.